vangalamaheshh/mahesh.github.io/_posts/2022-01-24-rustacean.markdown

 <h1><a href="https://doc.rust-lang.org/std/primitive.array.html" target="_blank">Arrays</a></h1>

-Arrays are homogenous and are fixed in size.
+Arrays are homogeneous and are fixed in size.
 Arrays get stored on stack.
 Array elements are accessed using [], for example, array[0].

 {% highlight rust %}
 fn main() {